gainskills/Kex-Zh-Blog/content/post/2018-04-16-flask-flask-wtf-flask-bootstrap-select2-jinja2-integration.md

 I met this error at the start of integration, and found my answer from stackoverflow (See my code in Q2 part):

-> This error raises if your js files where you have bounded the select2 with select box is loading before select2 js files.
-Please make sure files should be in this order like..
+> This error raises if your js files where you have bounded the select2 with a select box is loading before select2 js files.
+Please make sure files should be in this order like:
 > - Jquery
 > - select2 js
 > - your js

-I found that jquery was loaded twice from developer Tools even if I have linked it in header, this has been mentioned in [Flask Bootstrap official guide](https://pythonhosted.org/Flask-Bootstrap/faq.html#why-is-bootstrap-javascript-not-loading):
+I found that jquery was loaded twice from developer Tools even if I have linked it in the header, this has been mentioned in [Flask Bootstrap official guide](https://pythonhosted.org/Flask-Bootstrap/faq.html#why-is-bootstrap-javascript-not-loading):

 >An easy-to-miss quirk are the block names: While there is a block named body, it usually is not the one you want to replace, use content instead.
 Currently, javascript is loaded at the end of the tag by default).

-#### 2. Flask renders the header of html twice
+#### 2. Flask renders the header of HTML twice

-The resolution for Q1 and Q2 are more like a trick about how to use Flask Bootstrap blocks.
+The resolution for Q1 and Q2 is more like a trick about how to use Flask Bootstrap blocks.

 Here is my code: